File Operations

 Permission denied | Insufficient file system permissions | Check file/directory permissions |

-File in use | Another process has file locked | Close other applications using the file |
+File in use | Another process has the file locked | Close other applications using the file |

-Disk full | Not enough space for operation | Free up disk space or choose different location |
+Disk full | Not enough space for the operation | Free up disk space or choose a different location |

 Invalid name | Name contains illegal characters | Use valid filename characters |

-Path too long | Exceeds filesystem limits | Use shorter names or shallower directory structure |
+Path too long | Exceeds filesystem limits | Use shorter names or a shallower directory structure |

 Status and Feedback